-GTINs and barcodes on packaging are a means of achieving logistical efficiency throughout the distribution chain.
-All packages shall be labelled with a GS1 standard label so that they are easily identifiable.
-Note that display, whole pallet and half pallet are defined as outer packaging.
-The barcode in the label shall be in the barcode format GS1-128.
+GTINs and barcodes on packaging are crucial for achieving logistical efficiency throughout the supply chain.
+All packages must be labeled with a GS1 standard label for easy identification.
+It is important to note that display, whole pallet, and half pallet are considered outer packaging.
+The barcode in the label should be in the GS1-128 format.

-The packaging shall be marked with the batch number and the best-before date if the consumer package has a best-before date.
-Packaging containing dangerous goods must be labelled in accordance with applicable legal requirements.
+In addition, the packaging must be marked with the batch number and the best-before date if the consumer package has a best-before date.
+For packaging containing dangerous goods, applicable legal requirements for labeling must be followed."